 I want to know everything about .......
 Hold-Backs, Tie-Backs & Accessories

 Finishing touches are very important when it comes to dressing your windows and never more so than with curtains.
 Extra touches and accessories can really finish off a window treatment and make all the difference between a stunning looking window and a decidedly average and lack lustre one!
-When you’ve taken hours agonising over which fabric to choose, what style of curtain heading to go for, what type of curtain pole to choose and how or who to fit it, you may want to think about those little extra touches and accessories that can really finish off a window treatment and make all the difference between a stunning looking window that creates a talking point and a decidedly average or just ok one!
+When you’ve taken hours agonising over which fabric to choose, what style of curtain heading to go for, what type of curtain pole and tracks to choose and how or who to fit them, you may want to think about those little extra touches and accessories that can really finish off a window treatment and make all the difference between a stunning looking window that creates a talking point and a decidedly average or just ok one!

 - What’s the difference between hold-backs and tie-backs?

 - Is it true that you can’t have tie-backs with eyelet curtains?

 - What is a curtain boss and where or how do you use them?